-Enterprise Digital Twins and Supply Chain Resilience within Automotive
+Simulation Digital Twins and Supply Chain Resilience within Automotive

-Cosmo Tech’s Enterprise Digital Twin helps automotive manufacturers build for supply chain resilience.
+Cosmo Tech’s Simulation Digital Twin helps automotive manufacturers build for supply chain resilience.
 With uncertainty and risk built into the supply chain simulations, Cosmo Tech’s software enables planners to determine optimal execution strategies that are both resilient and robust.

 With Cosmo Tech’s Enterprise Digital Twin automotive manufacturers can align themselves with Gartner’s recommendation to “model and simulate the physical supply chain and align decision making across the supply chain by using a digital supply chain twin.

 Already the choice of European automotive industry leaders like Renault, Cosmo Tech is a clear choice for manufacturers seeking to achieve supply chain resilience and find their forward.